-A portion of the Artistic Excellence Grants (approximately $30,000-$45,000) will be used for proposals that engage the two 2023-2024 College of Humanities & the Arts programming themes: Sustainable Futures and Re-Invention.
+We are continuing with creating community through shared themes: Sustainable Futures and Re-Invention.
 See descriptions here.
 Proposals that effectively address one of the themes will receive an additional point.

 To qualify for a theme, an AEPG application must specifically and convincingly engage with and address one, or both, of the two College themes within the application narrative in order to receive the additional point in the committee evaluation.
 While the themes are meant to be capacious, they are also meant to focus a series of events around "the most important questions of our time."